 Simply put, mobile UX (User Experience) design is the process of creating a seamless and meaningful experience for people using a mobile device or a wearable.
 With this approach in mind, designers strive to meet users’ needs, requirements and expectations toward mobile digital solutions, mostly applications.
 Here, the main focus is to make mobile apps or websites displayed on phones as accessible, valuable and usable as possible.

-Importantly, you need to keep in mind that UX design differs slightly from UI (User Interface) design, and these terms can’t be used interchangeably.
+Importantly, you need to keep in mind that UX design differs slightly from mobile UI design, and these terms can’t be used interchangeably.
 While UI design concentrates solely on the surface of the mobile product, UX design goes far beyond just visual presentation.
 For that reason, the UX design process includes steps like user testing, market and competitive analysis, as well as user research.

 What’s the business value of mobile UX design?